jshively37/python-peloton-tracker/README.md

 Current state: Return all workouts from the Peloton API as a list of dictionaries, and the ability to query a specific workout based on the ID.
 This logic is handled in `peloton/client.py` which acts as a API wrapper.

+## Future Plans (issues opened in GitHub)

+Return all personal best cycling workouts and specifics about that ride (instructor, name, music, etc.)
+Graph total_effort based on cycling time (ignore anything less than 10 because these are warm up, cool down, or abandoned rides).

 ## Requirements

 ```